01-edu/public/docs/pc-requirements.md

 | Monitor   | 17" Full HD flicker-free                                                                                                                                                                    |
 |**For comfort:**| An extra monitor : 24" Full HD flicker-free.
 Pivotable to 90 degrees.|

+**Important**: Please note that those configurations do not cover the Game Engine specifications branch.